AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 -->

 This seems especially suspect to me.
-Whouldn't a lack of irregularies make a language easier to learn?
-Perhapse it does, but those languages which lack irregularies may be unlike English, making them overall harder to learn, regardless.
-Doing a Chi-squared test on this vs genus we see that, indeed, the existance of suppletion is tied to a langauge's history.
+Wouldn't a lack of irregularities make a language easier to learn?
+Perhaps it does, but those languages which lack irregularities may be unlike English, making them overall harder to learn, regardless.
+Doing a Chi-squared test on this vs genus we see that, indeed, the existence of suppletion is tied to a language's history.

     Chi-squared:  67.30446623093682
     p-value:  0.034314515156764806